The Expressions Of God

 Similarly: God is the Father; God is the Word and God is the Holy Spirit

 Note: (adj.)
-Abstract is considered apart from concrete existence, specific objects, or actual instances: an abstract idea or an abstract concept.
+An abstract is considered apart from concrete existence, specific objects, or actual instances: an abstract idea or an abstract concept.
 (A metaphor is considered an abstract idea)

 A concrete name is a name which stands for a thing; (Spirit, Ghost, bible, man, etc…)